mrnithish/AI-LLM-Huggingface/README.md

 ## License

-This project is open-source and is released under the MIT License.
+This project is open-source and is released under the Apache License.

 ## Acknowledgments